diploi/component-n8n/README.md

 `npx n8n`to start the deployment

 #### IMPORTANT
-- This component is not intended for n8n custom development
+- This component is not intended for n8n custom development, because it uses n8n as a node_module

 ## Links